Lavender

 Traditional Usage

-• Utilized in aromatherapy for reducing anxiety and improving sleep quality.
+• Aromatherapy for anxiety relief and better sleep

 Historical Usage